rgiostri/X.ECFA.UFES.Blur.function/README.md

 Notes:

-1 - The jupyter notebook file was written to be used in a Google Colab for simplicity.
+1 - The jupyter notebook file was written to be used in a Google Colab.